Happy New Year!

 We sponsor monthly programs on native plants and natural landscapes

 - Our 2018 meetings will be held the third Tuesday of the month at the FamilyMeans building, 1875 Northwestern Ave. in Stillwater.
 Socializing begins at 6:30 pm with our speaker at 7 pm.

 - Garden tours/field trips are typically held on weekends. and occur year-round.
 See our Chapter Calendar for details on all programs, tours and field trips.

 - Read about the benefits of membership.

-- We join with other Minnesota Wild Ones chapters to sponsor an annual Design with Nature Conference.
+- We join with other Minnesota Wild Ones chapters to present an annual Design with Nature Conference.